 Which Doctor Will I Use for Surrogacy?

-Often surrogates will come to us asking which doctor they’ll be paired with for their journey.
+Often surrogates are curious which doctor they’ll be paired with for their journey.
 Ultimately, the doctor that you will work with is chosen long before you receive the profile of the intended parents that you will be helping.